-The Foundation adheres to a payout policy in order to preserve the growth of its endowment assets and to ensure that the Foundation has a steady and growing stream of earnings to meet community needs.
 The payout that the Foundation distributes from the combined investment funds to each participating component fund for grants and program expenses is calculated by multiplying a fixed percentage by a base.
 The fixed percentage is reviewed periodically in light of evolving trends with respect to investment returns and the rate of inflation.
-The Foundation's payout percentage factor was 4% in 2021 and 2020.
+The Foundation's payout percentage factor was 4% in 2022 and 2021.
 However, if the market value of a component fund drops below the contributions to the principal, then the payout percentage factor is reduced to 2%.
 Additionally, administrative service fees are paid to the Foundation from the combined investment funds to provide for the cost of administration.